RobTillaart/AS5600/README.md

 Normally one controls the direction of the sensor by connecting the DIR pin to one of the available IO pins of the processor.
 This IO pin is set in the library as parameter of the **begin(directionPin)** function.

-Since version 0.2.0 the directionPin is default set to 255, which defines a software direction control.
+The directionPin is default set to 255, which defines a software direction control.
 To have this working one has to connect the DIR pin of the sensor to GND.
-This puts the sensor in a hardware clock wise mode, so it is up to the library to do additional math so the **readAngle()** and **rawAngle()** behave as if the DIR pin was connected to VCC.
+This puts the sensor in a hardware clock wise mode, so it is up to the library to do the additional math so the **readAngle()** and **rawAngle()** behave as if the DIR pin was connected to the processor IO pin.

 The gain is that the user does not need an IO pin for this, which makes connecting the sensor a bit easier.